William Higby

-William Higby (August 18, 1813 – November 27, 1887) was an American politician, a Republican, a lawyer, a District Attorney, a judge, a newspaper editor, and a United States representative from California.
+William Higby (August 18, 1813 – November 27, 1887) was a 19th-century American politician, a Republican, a lawyer, a district attorney, a judge, a newspaper editor, and a United States representative from California, serving three terms, from 1863 to 1869.

 Biography

 Higby was born in Willsboro, New York.
 He spent his boyhood on his father's farm and worked in the lumber and iron business.
-He attended a preparatory school in Westport, New York and was graduated from the University of Vermont in Vermont in 1840, where he was a founding member of the Lambda Iota Society.
+He attended a preparatory school in Westport, New York and was graduated from the University of Vermont in 1840, where he was a founding member of the Lambda Iota Society.
 He studied law and was admitted to the bar in 1847 and commenced practice in Elizabethtown, New York.

 Career

 Higby moved to California in 1850 and settled in Calaveras County.
-After unsuccessfully attempting the mining business, he resumed the practice of law and was a district attorney from 1853 to 1859.
+After an unsuccessful attempt in the mining business, he resumed the practice of law and was a district attorney from 1853 to 1859.
 Due to his harsh treatment of criminals, he earned the rough nickname, "Bloody Bill".
 He was a district judge from 1859 to 1861.
 Higby served in the California State Senate in 1862 and 1863.